Skip to main content

 VEXcode V5 that will be used in the first part of this investigation:

-A block-based coding sequence in VEXcode showing two blocks: 'set drive velocity to 50%' and 'drive forward for 1 inch
+A VEXcode V5 block coding sequence showing two blocks: 'set drive velocity to 50%' and 'drive forward for 1 inch'.

 To find out more information about the block, open the Help and then select the block you want to read about.